 12.2.
 Starting Logical Replication

-Before setting up logical replication, we assume the following:
+Before setting up logical replication, the following conditions are assumed:

 • The Publisher has the tables that will be replicated to the Subscriber.